 - Resolution pricing compounds fast at high volume; 10,000 resolutions/month is $9,900/mo before any Intercom seat costs

-- Hallucination rate on edge-case policy questions was 4-6% in our test, higher than Sierra or Decagon on complex multi-step queries
+- Hallucination rate on edge-case policy questions runs higher than Sierra or Decagon on complex multi-step queries

 Fin is the default pick for SaaS companies already on Intercom.
-The 2,900+ G2 reviews average 4.5/5; the consistent praise is the fallback-to-human UX, which is the smoothest in this entire comparison.
+The 3,855 G2 reviews average 4.5/5; the consistent praise is the fallback-to-human UX, which is the smoothest in this entire comparison.
 The outcome-based pricing is honest; you only pay when Fin actually resolves the issue end-to-end, no partial credit for almost-closed tickets.
-In our partner network, a 150-person SaaS running 8,000 tickets/month landed at $2,800-$3,200/month in Fin costs after deflection kicked in, against a previous human-staffed cost of $11,000/month.
 Fin’s own pricing benchmark page shows per-resolution cost comparisons across major platforms.
 The watch-out is Intercom seat pricing on top; Essential at $29/seat/month compounds for teams with 10+ agents.
 Skip Fin if you are not planning to stay on Intercom long-term.

 Pricing breakdown